Can You Cook Bacon From Frozen? (Yes, Here's How!)

 Bacon and Eggs

-A classic for a reason.
-Scrambled eggs, fried eggs, poached eggs – whatever your preference, bacon makes the perfect companion.
+A classic for a reason. scrambled eggs, fried eggs, poached eggs – whatever your preference, bacon makes the perfect companion.
 I love to add a bit of cheese and avocado for extra goodness.

 Don't underestimate the power of a good bacon salad!
 Crumble your bacon over a bed of lettuce, add some cherry tomatoes, cucumber, and a light vinaigrette dressing.
 So refreshing and delicious!